 You can rent a fat bike at the resort and choose from a variety of beginner to more advanced trails.
 They groom the trails which does make the riding part much easier!

-These bikes are sort of like mountain bikes, but with even fatter tires (4 to 5 inches!).
-This gives you much more stability in the snow and quite frankly makes riding in snow a breeze!
+These bikes are sort of like mountain bikes but with even fatter tires (4 to 5 inches!).
+This gives you much more stability in the snow and quite frankly makes riding in the snow a breeze!

 I bundled up (too much!) and took the bike out on the trails around the resort.
 It didn’t take me long to get hot and really get a workout while enjoying empty trails while the sun came up over the mountain peaks.
 It was magical!!

 9. Drive to Talkeetna and Back – Summer or Winter